onomatopoetica/eat-da-burger/README.md

 * Whenever a user submits a burger's name, the app will display the burger beneath an `I'm hungry!
 Gimme burgers!` heading of the page -- waiting to be devoured.

-* Each burger in the waiting area also has a `DEVOUR IT!` button.
-When the user clicks it, the burger will move beneath the `YUM!
+* Each burger in the waiting area has a `DEVOUR IT!` button.
+When the user clicks the button, the burger will move beneath the `YUM!
 Burgers that I devoured!` heading of the page.

+* The user can then order another of the same burger by clicking the `DEVOURED` button (this places that burger name back in the waiting area), or delete a devoured burger by pressing the `X` button.

 * The app will store every burger in the database, whether devoured or not.

 Because this application cannot be deployed on GitHub, a walkthrough video demonstrates its functionality below.
-The deployed app can be found on [Heroku](https://PLACEHOLDER/).
+The deployed app can be found on [Heroku](https://calm-anchorage-60492.herokuapp.com/).

 ## User Story